Intellectual property (Prosecution & management) Back to blog

-Trade mark invalidated due to copyright ownership
+\>Trade mark invalidated due to copyright ownership_

-By Inge Wever on 11 April 2013
+By Inge Wever on April 11, 2013

 It is easy to make the mistake of thinking that the logo you had commissioned is your property, correct?
 The law in South Africa states otherwise by default.